chionger/3.-First-Full-Stack---Flask/index.md

 # ENVISAGED SYSTEM

-### In the envisaged system, the current infrastructure would remain and a typical ward would be equipped with server which would contain a subset of the patient related data to supply to the various patient headboard displays.
+### In the envisaged system (see Figure 1), the current infrastructure would remain and a typical ward would be equipped with server which would contain a subset of the patient related data to supply to the various patient headboard displays.

 - the need for a separate server - a separate server is required to store the information as they are pushed from the main system.
-This results in a one way traffic which reduces the cybersecurity risk.
+This results in a one way traffic which reduces the cybersecurity risk,
--

--
+- the server would keep the information and allow the displays to poll for the relevant information.
+This allows for flexibility in the usage of the headboard displays to cater for patient movements e.g. change of bed, ward, discharge, admitted.

 ![image](https://user-images.githubusercontent.com/4100494/118666290-a2d37580-b825-11eb-836b-5feb54da50b5.png)
 {{< caption >}}Figure 1 : Envisaged System{{< /caption >}}

-# PROTOTYPE
+#  REQUIREMENTS OF PROTOTYPE